lchua2314/Game-News-App/README.md

 ## Overview
 ### Description
-Scrolls through various video game and movie news articles, the latest game reviews, top game reviews, and random videos provided by the [GameSpot API](https://www.gamespot.com/api/).
+Scrolls through various video articles and movie news articles, the latest articles reviews, top articles reviews, and random videos provided by the [GameSpot API](https://www.gamespot.com/api/).

 ### App Evaluation
 - **Category:** Video Games / Movies
-- **Story:** Displays the latest articles based on video games and movies, and the top and latest game reviews.
+- **Story:** Displays the latest articles based on video articles and movies, and the top and latest articles reviews.
 The user can decide what articles, reviews, or videos to view in more detail.
 - **Market:** Any individual could use this app, but the majority of users will most likely be gamers.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how often their interest in the latest game articles and reviews.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on how often their interest in the latest articles articles and reviews.
 - **Scope:** The app will attempt to be placed on the Google Play Store for non-commercial use, however after that the app will not receive updates due to GameSpot's API terms of use denying users of making a competing product.

 ## Product Spec